Weather-Station-Software/live-weather-station/readme.txt

 * Improvement: events log and logging policy are now configurable (settings in 'system' tab)'.
 * Improvement: short codes previews are now based on true values (before it was on estimated values).
 * Improvement: namespaces refactored for avoiding name collision with other plugins.
-* Improvement: Weather Station now use the last version of Netatmo SDK.
+* Improvement: Weather Station now use the latest version of Netatmo SDK.
 * Improvement: pressure displayed in hPa have now reasonable accuracy with 1 decimal.
 * Improvement: better cURL error reporting (now in event log) when SSL issues occurs.
 * Improvement: it's now possible to be warned when time difference between Netatmo server and your server is too large (settings 'Server Time shift' in 'system' tab)'.